-Jared Taylor is pretty clear in the remarks he made to those that attended the 2008 American Renaissance Conference as to what his worldview is, so if there is any question about them this statement should suffice:
+Taylor’s worldview is pretty clear in the remarks he made to those that attended the 2008 American Renaissance Conference:

-Unforunately for Taylor, whites did not build these societies on their own, try as he might to deny it.
+But white people did not build these societies on their own, unfortunately for Taylor, try as he might to deny it.
 And as Taylor feels that people like him should have the ability to expel those for whom he doesn’t share the same color skin, he is finding others are using that ability to expel him instead.
 And he doesn’t like it, not one bit.

-Taylor keeps being refered to as a genteel kind of racist, but flowery language doesn’t mask what he is about.
-Although he usually themes his opinions and those of the contributors to AR as part of a frank discussion on race, it is nothing more than the pure anti-black, -Hispanic, -gay propaganda that we have grown used to coming from hatemongers for generations.
+Taylor is often referred to as a genteel kind of racist, but his flowery language doesn’t mask what he is about.
+Although he usually themes his opinions and those of the contributors to AR as part of a frank discussion on race, it is nothing more than the pure anti-black, anti-Latino, anti-LGBTQ propaganda that we have grown accustomed to.
+It’s the same that has been coming from hatemongers for generations.
 American Renaissance has ridiculed and demeaned people of color in some of the most vicious ways.
-Taylor has penned an article for example, claiming that the 1996 spate of black church burnings across the South was not worth the attention given to it.
+Taylor has penned an article for example claiming that the 1996 spate of black church burnings across the South was not worth the attention given to it.
 “The police will probably pick up at least one half-wit white with a Klan pamphlet in his pocket,” he wrote.
 “This man will be made to wish he had never been born and will go to jail for longer than most murderers do.
 And America will get ready for the next round of national race hysteria.”
-Well, one alone would be a problem, wouldn’t it Jared?
-And considering an entire Klan group was held accountable for at least one of those church burnings, the tone of Taylor’s remarks are telling in regards to how much of a scumbag he is.

 Now the irony is not lost on us that this man who rails against multiculturalism and diversity is a product of that multiculturalism and diversity he hates so much.
-Taylor was born in Japan to liberal missionary parents who to this day still can’t figure out what the hell he is doing today.
+Taylor was born in Japan to liberal missionary parents who to this day still can’t figure out what the hell he is doing now.
 He attended Japanese public schools until age sixteen and is fluent in the language.
-Hs also a fan of the blues, notably Sonny Terry and Brownie McGee, Sonny-boy Williamson, and Paul Butterfield.
+He is also a fan of the blues, notably Sonny Terry and Brownie McGee, Sonny-boy Williamson, and Paul Butterfield.
 “I have always greatly enjoyed B.B.
 King, but was not happy to learn that he has 15 children by 15 different women,” he once said.
-If this irony isn’t enough at some American Renaissance conferences (we will get to them in a minute), he participated in some big band performances where he is playing blues harmonica!
+If the irony of his appreciation for the blues isn’t enough, at some American Renaissance conferences (we will get to them in a minute), he participated in some big band performances where he is playing blues harmonica!

 Maybe that’s not as ironic as it seems, actually.
 The blues grew out of the despair created by the racism people like Taylor wants to bring back.
 Why should we be surprised that a white racist likes it when black people sing the blues?
 But we digress.